LitoMore/litomore.me/content/posts/20241025-why-icons-in-terminal-are-always-terrible.md

 ### Expectations for the future of terminals

+I will learn the relevant knowledge of the terminal and try to understand its principles and development in depth.
+Of course, the development of the community also requires your actively participate in discussions and feedbacks.

 Maybe one day, we can use inline font icons in terminals like this: ![icon-cloudflare-inline] ![icon-github-inline] ![icon-go-inline].

 ### Links